sqids/sqids-zig/README.md

 zig fetch --save https://github.com/lvignoli/sqids-zig/archive/<commitID>.tar.gz
 ```

-2. Declare the dependecy in the `build.zig.zon` file:
+2. Declare the dependecy in the `build.zig.zon` file, with the hash obtained during the fetch:

 ```zig
 .dependencies = .{